darkversion.jpg

 EnGen is committed to equipping this talent pool with career-aligned English skills.
 Yet we know that much more needs to be done to build a workforce ecosystem that truly champions these workers.
 There is a role for all of us – employers, adult educators, workforce administrators, government officials, and more – in shaping the work ahead.

-The Powering Potential Network is open to all leaders who share our vision of building a future-ready workforce that fully includes adult English learners.
-There is no cost to join – and zero obligation to be an EnGen customer.
-This is EnGen’s way to build capacity in our field and mobilize talented, motivated leaders like you who can unlock opportunities for our workforce.
+The Powering Potential Network is a resource to all leaders who share our vision of building a future-ready workforce that fully includes adult English learners.
+Together we will build capacity in our field and mobilize talented, motivated leaders like you who can unlock opportunities for our workforce.

 • Thought Leadership: Join timely discussions on innovative ideas, emerging workforce trends, and fresh data that are shaping our field.